Afternoon Tea Charcuterie: A Stacked High Tea

 The Origins of Afternoon Tea

 But that’s just what the English have done, however.
 Afternoon tea is somewhat of a ritual meal served in the mid-to-late afternoon, between lunch and dinner.
-First popularized in the 1840s by the seventh Dutchess of Bedford, afternoon tea was meant to satiate a hungry duke’s wife because he liked to have dinner fashionably late – around 8pm.
+First popularized in the 1840s by the seventh Duchess of Bedford, afternoon tea was meant to keep a hungry duke’s wife from getting hangry, because he liked to have dinner fashionably late—around 8 p.m.

-She soon made a routine of having this mid-afternoon meal and eventually started inviting her friends to join here; and from there it evolved into a somewhat formal affair for upper class individuals in the 1880s.
+She soon made a routine of this mid-afternoon meal and eventually started inviting her friends to join her.
+From there, it evolved into a somewhat formal affair for upper-class individuals in the 1880s.

 bottom tier afternoon tea